anbuhatakekakashi/node_ctf/README.md

 8. Custom Avatars and coloring for team/user profiles.</br>
 9. Account management Panel</br>
 10. Admin Panel for managing users, creating flags, sending news to everyone, downloading log data</br>
 11. LOGGING (optional - off by default) !
 It is a hacking ctf scoreboard after all.
-This way you can keep and eye on an suspicious activity against the site.</br>
+This way you can keep an eye on an suspicious activity against the site.</br>
 12. Efficiency - NODE_CTF uses clustering and sql pooling to increase performance and handle large loads

 #HOW TO RUN